Looking to save money on food for your next trip to Oahu? Find out the best cheap eats on Oahu that will satisfy any craving! Scroll to see them all!

 Poke Bowl

-You can also turn them into poke nachos by eating it with tortilla chips.
+You can also turn them into poke nachos by eating them with tortilla chips.

 Bentos

 Bentos are a Japanese-style take-out lunch.
-They often include a type of meat, rice, and a vegetable.
+They often include a type of meat, rice, and vegetable.

 There are many pre-made Bentos in the warmer at Foodland, all ready to grab and go.
 They can have eggs and sausage, little smokies, chicken, etc.